 A recent Wharton paper from Shaw and Nave draws a line between two ways people use AI.
 Cognitive offloading is when you delegate parts of a problem during deliberation.
 Cognitive surrender is when you accept generated reasoning without evaluating it.
 Surrender bypasses the deliberation.
 It looks like work.
 It produces output.
 It does not produce thinking.

-I see a version of this scene almost weekly.
+I see a version of this scene almost daily.
 Someone hands me a fourteen-page document the model wrote in five minutes.
 The framing is wrong.
 The assumptions haven’t been tested.
 The acceptance criteria don’t match what users actually need.
 But it looks like a document.
 The person delivering it looks productive.
 They’ve done the part of the work the model could do without them, and not much else.

 We pay people for expertise, not output.
 The model produces output for a fraction of what a salary costs.
 The job is to apply expertise to what it produced: taste, judgment, context, the corrections only an expert would catch.
 Skip that step and we’ve paid a full salary for what the model did on its own.
 Bad context also produces bad output that gets re-run, re-prompted, or shipped and reverted.
 The companies struggling with AI outcomes are often struggling with AI judgment first.

 Surrender takes two forms.
 In your own craft, it’s a choice.
 Outside it, it’s the default.
 Polished output looks competent in domains where you can’t see what’s missing.
 A PM generating engineering plans.
 An engineer generating product specs.
 A non-designer producing a UI.
 To the person who made it, it looks fine.
 To anyone with ten years inside that craft, the gaps are obvious.
 Taste is what tells you something’s wrong before you can articulate why.
 You don’t have it yet for crafts you haven’t lived inside.
+Working outside your area of expertise isn’t a productivity unlock.
+It’s surrender by definition.

 On my team we’ve been chasing this shape: tools that make judgment more efficient instead of replacing it.
 Build context up across phases instead of restarting at each handoff.
 Make tradeoffs visible.
 Put the right framing in front of the right person at the right gate.
 Validation prompts should be adversarial.
 What’s wrong with this, not is this good.
 The cross-functional version is where it really compounds.
 I’ve been calling this the context snowball.
 As work moves from product to design to engineering, context accumulates with each phase, so the next decision is sharper, the spec is more accurate, and the output stops looking like a confident hallucination.
 The wrong instinct is to remove the human from the loop.
 The right one is to shape the loop so the human’s judgment compounds.